 What to look for when buying the best wood-burning stove

-Different people turn to alfresco cooking systems for different reasons – from boiling water and rehydrating lightweight food packages during wilderness backpacking adventures through to flame-grilling major meals on big family camping escapades.
-But once you've decided a wood-burning stove is what you want – check out our guide to choosing the right camping stove for you – here are a few important considerations to bear in mind.
+Different people turn to alfresco cooking systems for different reasons – from boiling water and bringing freeze-dried meals to life food packages during wilderness backpacking adventures through to flame-grilling major meals on big family camping escapades.
+But once you've decided a wood-burning stove is what you want, here are a few important considerations to bear in mind.